StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 * Section V describes the pipeline in detail.
 * Section VI wraps up knowledge on Kubernetes, Docker and useful ways-of-working.

-## III Spawn the Infrastructure using CloudFormation
+## Section III: Spawn the Infrastructure using CloudFormation
 This section describes how to set up the infrastructure for the continuous integration / continuous deployment pipeline that this repository contains.
 The infrastructure is spawned using Amazon Web Service's CloudFormation, a language for deploying _infrastructure-as-code_.
 One of the many advantages of CloudFormation is, that the infrastructure can be deleted and updated from command line, so it is easy to keep track of a large number of entities in an account.